Strings Area

 The CSU string area seeks to empower students with the knowledge, skills and experience needed for a successful career in music.
 One-on-one training with artist/scholars, chamber ensemble coaching sessions, rehearsals and concerts with the University Symphony and Sinfonia Orchestras promote the intellectual, creative and artistic growth of each student.
 We believe that total musicianship involves training the artists of the future to have a breadth of knowledge.
 Professional musicians today are performers, scholars, educators and active supporters of the cause of music.
 Our string program guides the aspiring musician towards the fulfillment of these goals.

-October 2, 2023 at 7:30 PM
+April 11, 2024 at 7:30 PM

-Virtuoso Series Concert: Kathryn Harms, Harp
+Virtuoso Series Concert: Faculty Chamber Music

-October 16, 2023 at 7:30 PM
+April 22, 2024 at 7:30 PM

-Strings News
+String News

 The Duo Francois FICA21 Promotional Poster